 Nut allergies and store-bought frozen treats can be a tough combo.
-So, we rounded up a list of 100% nut free ice cream and popsicle options available either online or at a store near you!
+So, we rounded up a list of 100% nut free ice cream, popsicles and frozen treats available either online or at a store near you!
 Stay cool (and safe) this summer!

 When the warm weather starts to roll around, so does the need for frozen treats.